lmco/mcf/doc/tutorial-002:-organization-and-project-management.md

 `/api/orgs/:orgid/projects/:projectid` API endpoint.
 In this case we pass in the same org ID as the one we created previously and we provide a project ID of `demo-project`.
-We also provide a JSON body giving our project a name of `Demo Project`.
+We also provide a JSON body giving our project a name of `Demo ProjectApp`.
 Finally, we make a GET request to the server requesting the project we just created to verify it got created.

-> NOTE: Project IDs follow the same rules as organization IDs;
+> NOTE: ProjectApp IDs follow the same rules as organization IDs;
 > An ID can only contain lowercase letters, numbers, dashes (`-`), and
 > underscores (`_`) and must begin with a lowercase letter or a number.